severian5it/CocktailWebApp/README.md

 * Tourist that would like to enrich their experience with guided tours.

 ### Visitors to this website are searching for:
+* Cocktail recipe for a specific cocktail.
+* Random Suggestion to prepare a cocktail.
-* Location of the residence.
+* Contact the webmaster for suggestions.
-* List of tourist attractions in proximity.
-* Contact.
-* Pictures of the rooms.
+* Pictures of the Cocktail.
-* Links to related Social Networks.
+* Browser all the cocktail.

 ### This project is the best way to help them achieve these things because:

-People looking for an accommodation in their selected destination need to make an informed decision and they are usually relying on a website with full visual and geo-localized content.
+Barman or Amateur looking for a cocktail need to make an informed decision and they want to explore all the potential opportunities, not only in visual terms, but also having an ordered list of the ingredients.
 The site is presenting them, in a concise and easy-to-use way, everything they need to know.

-The goal was to make a strong first impact with the landing page, and therefore serve the most relevant information.
+The goal was to make a strong first impact with the landing page, and therefore move the exploration and the research on other pages.

-* Picture landing page, for striking ﬁrst impression.
+* Picture landing page, for a striking ﬁrst impression and link to functionalities.
-* A Carousel with photos showing the look and feel of the Rooms.
+* Catalogue with alphabetic navigation, each letter invoking an *API*.
+* A Search by ingredients, page each request calling an *API*.
-* A Section showing the location and address
+* A random functionality, calling an *API* and displaying a modal.
-* A Section showing pictures of closest interest point.
-* A Section with a contact form for enquiries and bookings.
-* A navigation bar and a footer
+* A Modal invoking an *API* callable clicking on a Cocktail card.
+* A Contact modal, sending mail to the webmaster.

-### Client stories
+### Visitor stories

-As a visitor of the *Residence Giulio Cesare* website I expect the following:
+As a visitor of the *Cocktail DB* website I expect the following:

 1. To find with ease what I am looking for, I want the layout of the site to make sense so I am not confused or frustrated using it.

 1. The information I am presented with to be laid out in a way that is easy for me to digest, so that I find my way  through in the quickest possible way.

 1. The site to be easily navigable from any device, desktop, tablet or phone.
 For the content to look good and be usable on any of these devices.

-1. To learn more about the residence and their offering, so that I can make the best possible choice.
+1. To learn more about the cocktails I see and their recipe, so that I can prepare them when I want.

-1. To easily locate it in the city of Rome.
+1. To find all the cocktails I can with ingredients available.

-1. To know which tourist attractions are close to it.
+1. To know how to prepare a cocktail.

-1. Plenty of high quality images of the Rooms where I can spend my vacation.
+1. Plenty of high quality images of the Cocktails I can prepare.

-1. To be able to get in contact to the management in a quick and easy way.
+1. To be able to get in contact with WebMaster in a quick and easy way.

+1. To have random suggestions when undecided.

 ### Wireframes